llmrb/llm/README.md

 method returns an array of functions that can be called after sending a message and it will only be populated if the LLM detects a function should be called.
 Each function corresponds to an element in the "tools" array.
 The array is emptied after a function call, and potentially repopulated on the next message.

-The following example defines an agent that can run system commands from natural language:
+The following example defines an agent that can run system commands based on natural language, and it is only intended to be a fun demo of tool calling - it is not recommended to run arbitrary commands from a LLM without sanitizing the input first :) Without further ado:

 ```ruby
 #!/usr/bin/env ruby